 The mine, which was drained by this adit is the iron and coppermine Lichtenberger Friedensgrube.
 It was working for a long time.
 At the end, during the mid 20th century, it produced mainly flurite.

-The first 200m of the tunnel are visited on guided tours.
-This part is well developed, so normal walking shoes are sufficient, the rest of the tunnel is guided with Wellingtons on special tours.
+The first 200 m of the tunnel are visited on guided tours.
+This part is well developed, so normal walking shoes are sufficient, the rest of the tunnel is guided with rubber boots on special tours.
 The mine offers a helmet and a raincoat to protect your clothes.
 The tunnel entrance is at the left side of the restaurant Friedrich-Wilhelm-Stollen.
 On the other side is a small mining museum, which is the starting point for the mine tour.